Accident Scene Mapping with a Drone

 3D View of textured surface model and drone camera positions.

-A unique strength of PhotoModeler is its ability to easy add CAD data (points, lines, curves) to the model by identifying key points on multiple photographs.
+A unique strength of PhotoModeler is its ability to easily add CAD data (points, lines, curves) to the model by identifying key points on multiple photographs.
 Here outlines were created on the two vehicles to help with the 3D reconstruction process.

 CAD lines appear on the auto-extracted 3D surface of vehicles.